Automattic/studio/README.md

 # Local Environment

-A desktop app experience for building a block themes.
+A desktop application for creating local WordPress environments powered by WordPress Playground.

-## Deving
+## Development

 ```bash
 $ nvm use